dynamicguy/mw-docs/docs/deployment/heroku.md

 ## Enabling Elasticsearch

-MajorityWorld uses Postgres as a default search backend.
+DrikGallery uses Postgres as a default search backend.
 If you want to switch to Elasticsearch, use the Bonsai plugin and run the following commands:

 ```console
 $ heroku addons:create bonsai:sandbox-6 --version=5.4